 North Carolina Attorneys Help Clients Challenge Traffic Charges

-Experienced firm has offices in New Bern, Havelock and Morehead City
+Experienced firm has offices in New Bern and Beaufort

 Traffic offenses may seem relatively minor, but they can limit your ability to live and work as you wish.
 Depending on the infraction, you could face fines, increased auto insurance rates or license suspension.
 That’s why it’s important to fight tickets with the help of an experienced defense attorney.
 At our firm, the Carolina Law Group in New Bern, we deliver strong support for motorists accused of speeding, reckless driving and other moving violations.
 Authorities may encourage defendants in these cases to forfeit their legal rights and accept some form of punishment, but there’s no reason for you to do that.
 Our firm will wage a vigorous fight in finding and challenging flaws in the government’s case against you.

 Law firm assists with reckless driving, speeding and other cases